ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 ## Rendering using WebGPU

 Now that we have done all the setup, we can run a rendering pass and *draw* something onto our *surface*.
-To encode any commands to be issued to GPU, we need to create a `CommandEncoder`, which is done:
+To encode any commands to be issued to GPU, we need to create a `CommandEncoder`. , Modern APIs record commands into command buffers,rather than issuing commands one by one and submit all of them at once.
+In WebGPU, this is done through CommandEncoder".

 ```C++
 wgpu::CommandEncoderDescriptor commandEncoderDesc;